 The court found in favour of Take-Two that the use of the tattoos did not constitute copyright infringement and that there was an implied licence granted by the tattoo artist so the players licence of their likeness to Take Two included the use of their tattoos.
 The case is interesting as it is a good example of the wide scope of copyright protection (as this would have been a different case if the tattoos were reproduced on their own).

 In addition, although this is a US case, and in the UK we do not have statutory image rights like they do in the US, this case is useful as it shows the logical approach the court has taken to allow individuals to use their own image (inclusive of artist additions) and exploit it how they see fit.

 Briffa are experts in all aspects of copyright law and practice, and can assist you with all copyright matters.
-Please contact us for a free consultation with one of our specialist lawyers on 020 7288 6003 or at firstname.lastname@example.org.
+Please contact us for a free consultation with one of our specialist copyright lawyers on 020 7096 2779 or at email@example.com.